-Note: Not all states operate this way.
-Some don't have income taxes, while others require additional taxes to be either withheld from your employee, paid by the employer, or both.
-To see the specific requirements for your state, visit the nanny tax page from your state.
+Note: Your obligations will vary depending on where you live.
+Not all states have income taxes, while others require additional taxes to be withheld from your employee, paid by the employer, or both.
+To see the specific requirements where you live, visit the nanny tax page from your state.

 Unless you're a tax expert, you probably have a few questions about how to do things correctly.
-To help you out, here are the answers to some common nanny tax questions and concerns:
+To help you out, we've compiled answers to some common nanny tax questions and concerns.

 Learn more about why your nanny is NOT an independent contractor

 What Will Families Need in Order to Pay Nanny Taxes?

 - ID numbers: You need both the federal and state tax identification number in order to report your nanny taxes.
 You can get your federal employer identification number (FEIN) from the IRS and use this number to obtain your state identification number from the appropriate tax agency in your state.

 - Payroll info: You need to accurately calculate your employee's gross pay, the taxes withheld from your nanny and the corresponding employer taxes each pay period.
 (Use our nanny tax pay calculator to help.)